 Response

-Because the process of issuing a permit is long, it is DEQ’s policy that when a new rule is put in place, existing facilities can continue to operate during the period between submitting an application and when DEQ issues the permitF.
-Facilities do not have towait until the permit is issued to begin operating.
+Because the process of issuing a permit is long, it is DEQ’s policy that when a new rule is put in place, existing facilities can continue to operate during the period between submitting an application and when DEQ issues the permit, provided such operations will not significantly endager public health or the environment.
+Such facilities do not have to close down and then wait until the permit is issued to resume operating; however, they must comply with the rules.

 Comment: Permit fees